 The main responsibilities include coordinating the opening and closing of the shop, working alongside volunteers, managing their rotas; overseeing sales and stock, providing a good customer service; managing the till and end of day reconciliation; maintaining a high standard of cleanliness and supporting the Directors.

 This role is ideal for someone who can be flexible, is a confident communicator and a team player.
 Motivated by sustainable development and experience of the voluntary/community sector would also be advantageous, as would retail/sales experience.
-IT skills essential.
+IT skills desirable.

 Note: You will be working with a talented team of volunteers of all ages, with a wide range of skills and varying levels of commitment.
 Part of your role will be to allocate/delegate the following tasks between yourself and the volunteers, according to each person’s preferences and abilities.